aspect-build/aspect-cli/docs/help/topics/directives.md

 ## Go

-Go directives for generating BUILD files are from the standard [gazelle go plugin](https://github.com/bazelbuild/bazel-gazelle#directives).
+Go directives for generating BUILD files are from the standard [gazelle directives].

 ## JavaScript

-JavaScript directives for generating BUILD files follow the same format as [gazelle](https://github.com/bazelbuild/bazel-gazelle).
-In addition to the generic directives from the [standard gazelle directives](https://github.com/bazelbuild/bazel-gazelle#directives) JavaScript (and TypeScript) specific directives are as follows:
+JavaScript directives for generating BUILD files follow the same format as gazelle.
+You can use generic directives from the [gazelle directives], as well as the following JS/TS specific directives.

+TypeScript source files are those ending in `.ts`, `.tsx` as well as `.js`, `.mjs`.
+Test source files are source files ending with `.spec.ts` (and other ts extensions).
+The test file pattern can be configured with the 'js*test*\*' directives.

+By default `aspect configure` creates new BUILD files for each directory containing source files.
+This can be configured to only edit existing BUILD files using the `js_generation_mode` directive.

+Each BUILD file may have a `ts_project` rule for sources, another for tests, a `npm_package` rule for pnpm workspace projects, and `npm_link_all_packages` for linking node_modules.
+Which rules are configured depends on the source files and directives that apply.

+Next, all source files are collected into the `srcs` of the `ts_project`, either the primary rule or tests rule.

+Finally, the `import` statements in the source files are parsed, and dependencies are added to the `deps` attribute of the appropriate `ts_project` rule which the source file belongs to.

+Dependencies may also be found other ways such as from the CommonJS `require` function.

+If a `package.json` file exists declaring npm dependencies, a `npm_link_all_packages` rule is generated for declaring depending on individual NPM packages.

+If the `package.json` is a pnpm workspace project a `npm_package` rule may be generated to enable other projects to declare dependencies on the package.

 <!-- prettier-ignore-start -->
 | **Directive**                                           | **Default value**           |